Squiz Kids Shortcuts

 LATEST SHORTCUT

-This is your Squiz Kids Shortcut to Sharks—the podcast where we dig into the who, what, when, where, why, and how of the big news stories.
+This is your Squiz Kids Shortcut to Dragons—the podcast where we dive into the who, what, when, where, why, and how of big news stories.

 Squiz Kids Shortcuts dive into the who, what, when, where, why and how of the big news stories.